Key Takeaways

 A single-hole faucet is a unified structure of the spout and the handle or handles, requiring only one hole in the sink, vanity or countertop.

-Single-hole faucets provide a tidy and streamlined look.
+Single-hole faucets provide a streamlined look.
 Their compact design makes them a practical choice for sinks and countertops where saving space is crucial.
-Their unified structure creates a tidy and uncluttered look.

 Simplified Installation

-Fewer parts and a single drilled hole means that these faucets are easy to install.
-This makes it a good choice for DIYers.
+Fewer parts and a single drilled hole make these faucets easier to install.
+It’s a good choice for DIYers.

 Easy to Clean and Maintain